felipeperassi/Neural-Networks/README.md

 # Neural‑Networks

-Repository of **notebooks and assignments** for the **Neural Networks and Deep Learning** course at the University of Buenos Aires.
+Repository of **notebooks and assignments** for the **Neural Networks and Deep Learning** course.
 This collection includes theory, practical exercises, implementations and experiments related to neural network models covered in the course.

 ---